 Spelman Leadership Fellows

-Each year, through a competitive selection process, the Alliance Theatre will employ three rising seniors from Spelman College as interns.
-At the conclusion of each year, the Alliance will competitively select one of the three graduating interns to receive a full-time, two-year fellowship at the Alliance in an area of artistic or executive leadership.
-When fully executed at the conclusion of our three-year plan, the Alliance Theatre Spelman Leadership Fellows program will employ three interns and two full-time fellows annually.
+The Alliance Theatre will employ three rising seniors from Spelman College as interns.
+The cohort of interns is selected from a competitive application process, and at the conclusion of each year, the Alliance will select one of the interns to receive a full-time, two-year fellowship at the Theatre in an area of artistic or executive leadership.
+When fully executed at the conclusion of our three-year plan, the Alliance Theatre Spelman Leadership Fellows program will employ three interns and two full-time Fellows annually.

 Purpose of the program

-The Alliance recognizes the lack of diversity in the top leadership positions of most non-profit arts and culture institutions.
+The Alliance recognizes the dire lack of diversity in the top leadership positions of most non-profit arts and culture institutions.
 This reality, in large part, is due to a lack of intentional cultivation of qualified prospective leaders of color, particularly by larger non-profit institutions.
-The Alliance does not want to talk about the issue; we want to take action.
-To do so, we are partnering with Spelman College, a historically black college for women, to launch the Alliance Theatre Spelman Leadership Fellows program in August 2016.
-The program will be a big first step in addressing the leadership diversity challenges at our theater and will also provide the national field with an annually growing pool of highly-qualified candidates with professional experience at one of the nation's foremost arts centers.
+The Alliance does not want to talk about the issue: we want to act.
+To do so, we have partnered with Spelman College, a historically black college for women, and launched the Alliance Theatre Spelman Leadership Fellows program in August 2016.
+The program is a big first step in addressing the leadership diversity challenges at our theatre and will provide the national field with an annually growing pool of highly-qualified candidates who have professional experience at one of the nation’s foremost arts centers.